Did you know that the average American spends more than 15 hours every week reading on their iPhone?

 Enable Dark Mode on your iPhone under Settings > Display and Brightness.
 If you’d like Dark Mode to turn itself on whenever it gets dark outside, choose “Automatic.”

 Below the “Dark Mode” options on the iPhone is a switch for “True Tone.”
 The True Tone setting adjusts the white balance onscreen to reflect your ambient environment.
 “True Tone” helps make the screen look white, not blue or green.
 When viewing a webpage, your eyes are less strained as a result.

 A third option is called “Night Shift”.
 Night Shift is a setting that brightens the screen at night and shifts it to a warmer (yellower), more orange-toned light, which is easier on your eyes.

 Night shift is especially useful if you read in bed at night.
 It helps your body naturally drift off to sleep at the end of the day.
 The warmer light signals your brain that the sun is setting, and it’s time to go to sleep.

-If you enjoyed these tips on Reading on Your iPhone, please use the Share Buttons to share this post with your friends… I really appreciate you spreading the word about my iPhone Tips & News Blog! 🙂
+If you enjoyed these tips on Reading on Your iPhone, please use the Share Buttons to share this post with your friends… I really appreciate you spreading the word about my Free Daily Tech Tips! 🙂